×

 What is a typical expat home or apartment like in Malapascua?

 "Expat homes or apartments in Malapascua, are typically designed to provide a comfortable and tropical living experience.
 They are often located near the beach, providing stunning views of the ocean and easy access to the island's main attractions.
 These homes usually have a spacious living area, a fully equipped kitchen, and one or more bedrooms with air conditioning.
 The architecture often incorporates local materials and design elements, such as bamboo and nipa palm, to blend in with the natural surroundings.
 Many homes also feature outdoor living spaces, such as balconies or patios, where residents can relax and enjoy the island's warm climate.
 Some expat homes may also have modern amenities like Wi-Fi, cable TV, and hot water showers.
-Despite being on a relatively remote island, these homes are often located within walking distance of local shops, restaurants, and dive centers," said one expat who made the move to Malapascua.
+Despite being on a relatively remote island, these homes are often located within walking distance of local shops, restaurants, and dive centers," remarked one expat living in Malapascua, Philippines.

 What is the average cost of housing in Malapascua?